- Location: Wyoming

-- Vision Evaluation form―Vision form is necessary to complete when renewing a driver's license every four years.
+- Driver Vision Evaluation form ―Vision form is necessary to complete when renewing a driver's license.

 - Change of Address form―Must be completed and sent to and exam office within 10 days of moving.

-- Application for a Restricted Driver License―For those under 16 years of age meeting special circumstances that require them to operate a vehicle without the presence of an adult at times.
+- Application for a Restricted Driver License―For teens 14 - 15 years old meeting special circumstances that require them to operate a vehicle without the presence of an adult at times.